 Rollout (~2 weeks)

-When Nextenture handles implementations, client involvement is crucial for optimum success.
+When Nextenture leads successful implementations, client involvement is crucial for optimum success.
 We know the importance of maintaining communication through every step of the implementation – that way, once we hit pilot stores, there are no surprises.